-If you are currently in the industry, how the changes affect you depends on the type and level of licence you currently hold.
-Read on for specific information for Onsite Property Manager Certificate of Registration holders.
+If you were in the industry before the 23 March 2020 reforms, how the changes affect you depends on the type and level of your licence.
+Read information for for Onsite Property Manager Certificate of Registration holders.

 Select one of the options below to learn more